harinathpathipaka-commits/Layerinfinite-AI/INTEGRATION_PATTERNS.md

 // -> Tell your LLM: "LI warns that the `suggestion?.actionName` approach works best here."

 // For AUTO mode:
-const result = await li.run(currentIssue, currentCommand);
+// -> REPLACE your existing manual tool execution with this line: const result = await li.run(currentIssue, currentCommand);
 // -> `result` contains the tool's return value (e.g., terminal output)
 // -> Pass this result back into your agent's context so it can read the output